Apple Records: Zapple Records

 Zapple Records, an Apple Records subsidiary run by Barry Miles, a friend of McCartney, was intended as an outlet for the release of spoken word and avant-garde records, as a budget label in the style of a magazine or journal.
-It was active only from 3 February 1969 until June 1969; a string of projects were announced, and a number of recording sessions undertaken, but only two albums were released on the label both by solo Beatles, while another two LPs of finished material were issued by other labels after Zapple was closed down.
-The label was launched with the two Beatle related records firstly Lennon and Ono's avant garde Unfinished Music No. 2: Life with the Lions (Zapple 1) and George Harrison's Electronic Sound (Zapple 2).
-An album of readings by Richard Brautigan was recorded and mixed for release as Zapple 3, and acetate disc copies and test pressings were cut but, said Miles, "The Zapple label was folded by [Allen] Klein before the record could be released.
+It was active only from 3 February 1969 until June 1969; a string of projects were announced, and a number of recording sessions undertaken, but only two albums were released on the label, both by solo Beatles, while another two LPs of finished material were issued by other labels after Zapple was closed down.
+The label was launched with the two Beatle-related records: Lennon and Ono's avant garde Unfinished Music No. 2: Life with the Lions (Zapple 1), and George Harrison's Electronic Sound (Zapple 2).
+An album of readings by Richard Brautigan was recorded and mixed for release as Zapple 3, and acetate disc copies and test pressings were cut, but, said Miles, "The Zapple label was folded by [Allen] Klein before the record could be released.
 The first two Zapple records did come out.
 We just didn't have [Brautigan's record] ready in time before Klein closed it down.
 None of the Beatles ever heard it."
 Brautigan's record was eventually released as Listening to Richard Brautigan on Harvest Records, a subsidiary of Apple distributor EMI, in the US only.

 The first recordings were made for Zapple in January 1969, as field recordings of poets in their homes by Miles on a portable tape recorder as he toured the east coast of America.
-This included poet and Fugs drummer Ken Weaver and Black Mountain poet Charles Olson,.
+This included poet and Fugs drummer Ken Weaver and Black Mountain poet Charles Olson.
 According to Miles, a spoken word album by Lawrence Ferlinghetti, which had been recorded and edited, would have been Zapple 4, and a spoken word album by Michael McClure had also been recorded.
 A planned Zapple release of a UK appearance by comedian Lenny Bruce was never completed.
 An early 1969 press release also named Pablo Casals as an expected guest on the label.
 American author Ken Kesey was given a tape recorder to record his impressions of London, but they were never released.
 Miles also had the intention of bringing world leaders to the label.
 Zapple was shut down in June 1969 by Klein, apparently with the backing of Lennon.